Spread Of Ebola In Congo A 'Game Changer'

 A new case of Ebola has emerged in an urban area of Democratic Republic of the Congo, a troubling development in the country's new outbreak of the contagious and often fatal virus.
 Until now, the outbreak had affected a rural area.

-Dr. Oly Ilunga, Congo's Minister of Health announced Wednesday that a suspected case was confirmed in Mbandaka, a city of around 1.2 million people, and the capital of the Équateur Province.
+Dr. Oly Ilunga, Congo's Minister of Health, announced Wednesday that a suspected case was confirmed in Mbandaka, a city of about 1.2 million people, and the capital of the Équateur Province.

 Avec la confirmation d'un cas positif d'#Ebola à Mbandaka, nous passons à une nouvelle phase de l'épidémie et nous mettons tous les moyens en oeuvre pour y répondre de manière rapide et efficace. #FaisonsTriompherLaVie #MakeLifePrevail https://t.co/kwu283jJcc pic.twitter.com/1AwHd4mm5E— Dr. Oly Ilunga (@OlyIlunga) May 16, 2018